 - Approved charitable donations

-Taxpayers should choose the more profitable way to handle their salaries tax in Hong Kong based on their circumstances.
+Taxpayers should choose a more profitable way to handle their salaries tax in Hong Kong based on their circumstances.
 The flat rate (15%) benefits its payers, who gain high net incomes, better than the progressive rates do (2% to 17% marginally).

 Three months after hiring staff, the employer must notify their chargeability to IRD by submitting Form IR56E.
 This report should consist of staff’s full name, address, marital status, the date of commencement and the terms of employment.

-In addition to flexibility to choose calculation method that benefits them most, taxpayers are also eligible for tax reduction of 75% tax payable with a maximum of HK$20,000 per case under personal assessment.
+In addition to the flexibility to choose a calculation method that benefits them most, taxpayers are also eligible for tax reduction of 75% tax payable with a maximum of HK$20,000 per case under personal assessment.
 This is believed to raise the attractiveness of Hong Kong to foreign professionals and talents as a desirable relocation destination.

 3. Property tax in Hong Kong